dm-zharov/ricoh-gr-bluetooth-api/shooting_service/file_type_list.md

 ### Overview

-Acquires the file type list.
+Acquires the list of file types.

 ### Value Fields